the plan for the future

 A tax on cash and negative interest rates will probably arouse negative sentiments.
 People are accustomed to a zero interest on cash and positive interest rates on money and debts.
 The general public may accept Natural Money if the benefits of lower interest rates are well known.
 The market conditions causing lower interest rates, and the advantages of negative interest rates, as well as a maximum interest rate need to be explained.
 Yet, many people may oppose the idea unless they are desperate and willing to try anything, and that may be in a time of crisis.

 After the removal of the zero lower bound, a maximum interest rate can be introduced.
 The initial maximum interest rate must be sufficiently high in order not to disrupt financial markets.
-This could happen when a significant portion of lending takes place at higher interest rates.
+This could happen when a significant portion of lending takes place at higher interest rates than the maximum.
 At first, the maximum interest rate may be set between 5% and 10% annually.
 It is assumed that interest rates will go down further in the future, and that sub-prime credit needs to be phased out, so that the maximum interest rate can be lowered over time until it reaches zero.

 The zero lower bound is a minimum interest rate.
 Like a price control it prevents interest rates from moving freely to where supply and demand for money and capital balance.
 This can obstruct an economic recovery because of the liquidity preference where market participants prefer holding cash to consumption and investments.
 The holding tax brings down the lower bound to the holding tax rate so that negative interest rates become possible when market conditions justify them.

 Removing the zero lower bound allows interest rates to go lower than otherwise would be possible.
 Lower interest rates are expected to foster capital formation and prosperity.
 The lower interest rates go, the more projects become economical, and the more capital and wealth can exist.
 As capital costs go down, products and services can become cheaper.
-The additional wealth created by lower interest rates can be used to combat poverty and to make the economy sustainable.
+The additional wealth created by lower interest rates can help to combat poverty and to make the economy sustainable.

 Removing the zero lower bound only affects interest rates when the zero lower bound has already been reached.
 When interest rates are higher, a holding tax on currency is unlikely to have a major impact on interest rates.
 The holding tax is not much more than a lower bound, just like zero currently is the lower bound because of the existence of cash.
 The lower bound only comes into play when interest rates are near it.
-And if it wasn’t for the existence of cash, removing the zero lower bound wouldn’t be such a big issue.
+And if it wasn’t for the existence of cash, removing the zero lower bound wouldn’t be a big issue.

 Negative interest rates don’t alter the business of banks.
 There isn’t much difference between borrowing money at 2% to lend it at 4% and borrowing money at -2% to lend it at 0%.
 A concern sometimes expressed is that people may shun the currency because of the holding tax.
 Indeed, few people are willing to lose 6% to 13% per year on money balances, but that isn’t going to happen as most money is in bank accounts and other investments that provide better yields.
 Money is the most liquid asset so people will probably accept slightly negative interest rates on money in bank accounts.

 The holding tax will therefore not adversely affect the economy.
 It can contribute to an improvement when interest rates are near the zero lower bound.
 There is not much historic evidence to support these claims.
 Yet money with a holding tax existed in ancient Egypt for more than 1,000 years.
-This indicates that a currency system with a holding tax can be stable and last a long time.
+This suggests that a currency system with a holding tax can be stable and last a long time.
 In 1933, when interest rates were at the zero lower bound, a local currency with a holding tax resulted in a remarkable economic recovery in the Austrian town of Wörgl.
 This suggests that removing the zero lower bound can promote an economic recovery.

 And even though there may be objections against the limits Natural Money will impose on consumer credit, there is little doubt that a maximum interest rate can improve the economy because borrowers will not pay interest any more, so that the purchasing power of consumers will improve.
 In some way the beneficial effects and the adverse consequences should be weighed against each other.
 There is also the possibility that black markets may arise.
 In order to make illegal schemes unattractive for lenders, lenders who charge interest would be liable to forfeit the money lent.